Dura-Europos synagogue: Ceiling: decoration and inscriptions

+Tile inscriptions

 The inscribed tiles were written in Greek or Aramaic and followed a specific prototype.
-The tiles saved were mainly in Greek; the prototype was the tile painted black, with a black and red leafy wreath on it, where text was confined.
-One of the first tiles discovered, in Greek, reads "(Samuel [son] of Yedaya, elder of the Jews founded [the building])", naming Archisynagogue Samuel as the 'founder' in 245 AD.
+The saved tiles were mainly in Greek; the prototype was the tile painted black, with a black and red leafy wreath on it, to which text was confined.
+One of the first tiles discovered, in Greek, reads "(Samuel [son] of Yedaya, elder of the Jews founded [the building])", naming archisynagogue Samuel as the 'founder' in AD 245.
 Often names were mentioned, and it suggested that they were donors or people involved in the creation, reconstruction, or decoration of the synagogue; it is not clear what their roles were, but their involvement is evident.

 Cultural context and purpose of the murals

 Because of the paintings adorning the walls, the synagogue was at first mistaken for a Greek temple, though this was quickly corrected by the vice-director of excavations Robert du Mesnil du Buisson in Les peintures de la synagogue de Doura-Europos (Rome, 1939).
 Mesnil also made detailed comparisons of the friezes from the Dura synagogue with those of the mithraeum, the Christian baptistery, and the temple of the Palmyrene gods.

 Scholars think the paintings were used as an instructional display to educate and teach the history and laws of the religion.
 Some think that this synagogue was painted in order to compete with the many other religions practiced in Dura-Europos; the new (and considerably smaller) Christian Dura-Europos church appears to have opened shortly before the surviving paintings were begun in the synagogue.
 The large-scale pictorial art in the synagogue came as a surprise to scholars, although they already suspected that there was a tradition of Jewish narrative religious art at this period, which at the time of the discovery were thought to have all been lost, leaving only traces in later Christian art.
 The discovery of the synagogue helps to dispel narrow interpretations of Judaism's historical prohibition of visual images.